rodolphe37/my-awesome-custom-alert/README.md

       successMessage="yay, everything is working."
       // If you want normal size alert modal remove this line below. medium
-      alertImg={Me}
+      // If you dont want custom picture, remove this line below. the default emojis will be chosed. alertImg={Me}
       // If you dont want custom background color, just remove this line below, the default color will be chosed. customStyleColor="#ef8f9e" // Background value for the modal (ex: HEX, rgba, hsl, gradient, etc...)